Reisegiganten/libvmod-abtest/README.rst

         On successful completion, the save_config() function returns 0.
         Otherwise, it returns an integer value indicating the error that occured.

-        ..      note:: If the current configuration is uninitialized, the function returns immediatly and does **not** overwrite the configuration file.
+        If the current configuration is uninitialized, the function returns immediatly and does **not** overwrite the configuration file.

         See `configuration file`_ for information on the file format.
 Example